pb82/MissMatch/README.md

 Browser
 -------

 Just reference MissMatch.js.
-The functions 'match', 'matchJSON' and 'compile' are all bound to an object with the name 'mm'.
+The functions 'match', 'matchJSON', ',matchArgs' and 'compile' are all bound to an object with the name 'mm'.

 Node.js
 -------